tadghh/WebBit/README.md

 Things you may want to cover:

-* Ruby version
+- Ruby/Rails version
+  - Ruby: 3.3.0
+  - Rails: 7.1.2

-* System dependencies
+- System dependencies

+  - Node 20
+  - yarn

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+## Modeling

+- User - focused on the user
+- Submission - The creates this
+- Community - Category based on submissions
+- Comments - A place for a friendly chats below posts.
+Allows users to talk with eachother.
+- Subscription - The user joins a community.